fpco/haskell.fpcomplete.com/content/libraries/rio.md

-When you need functionality for other data types like `ByteString` and `Text`, we recommend importing qualified from the `RIO` version of the module using the recommending qualified name.
+When you need functionality for other data types like `ByteString` and `Text`, we recommend importing qualified from the `RIO` version of the module using the recommended qualified name.
 This avoids the need for modifying your `package.yaml` file for each new usage, ensures that only safe functions are imported by default, and ensures consistency across `rio`-using projects.
 For example: